 Manual Account Number Computer Account Number Name and purpose Bank NA Bank Account (manual accounts only) For all amounts deposited and interest credited to a bank account.
 Please note that all transactions during the year must be entered in the bank account, GST account and classified in one of accounts.
 (If are using a computer accounting software refer assets section below) 1 NA GST collected (manual accounts only) Record the Good and Services Tax charged to other organisations or individuals.
-Also record GST received from ATO.
-Do not include GST amounts received from the Synod for GST on MBA.
-These are recorded at account 19.
-(If are using a computer accounting software refer assets section below) 2 4-1100 4-1110 Offerings Systematic Envelope For all offering received through systematic envelope.
-Fulfilment of pledges or promises by cheque or cash paid directly to the treasurer on a regular basis should also be included in this recording of weekly, fortnightly, monthly, quarterly or even annual envelope offerings Offerings Direct Giving For offerings received through Direct Offerings, electronic bank deposits and where appropriate Special Assistance Plan Grants.
+Also record GST paid to ATO.
+(If are using a computer accounting software refer assets section below) 2 4-1100 Offerings Systematic Envelope For all offering received through systematic envelope.
+Fulfilment of pledges or promises by cheque or cash paid directly to the treasurer on a regular basis should also be included in this recording of weekly, fortnightly, monthly, quarterly or even annual envelope offerings 4-1110 Offerings Direct Giving For offerings received through Direct Offerings, electronic bank deposits and where appropriate Special Assistance Plan Grants.
 3 4-1150 Offerings Open Plate Include loose offerings received through the Offering plate.

-Manual Account Computer Account Name and purpose Number Number 4 4-1175 Donations & Special Efforts General Purpose - for use within parish or congregation All irregular donations and proceeds should be included here and classified as general purpose (a) Personal donations paid directly to the treasurer. (b) Special fundraising efforts such as fairs, fetes, entertainments, crop growing and collections at foundation stone laying and dedication ceremonies. (c) Transfers of funds from sporting clubs and other organisations which have ceased to exist. (d) Donations by local organisations and auxiliaries such as Uniting Church Fellowship Groups, Men's Societies, Sunday Schools, Mission Groups towards local expenditure.
-Under no circumstances should financial assistance by a local organisation and/or auxiliary take the form of direct payments of expenditure which are the accepted responsibility of the congregation because this would distort the costs disclosed.
+Manual Account Number Computer Account Number Name and purpose 4 4-1175 Donations & Special Efforts General Purpose - for use within parish or congregation All irregular donations and proceeds should be included here and classified as general purpose (a) Personal donations paid directly to the treasurer. (b) Special fundraising efforts such as fairs, fetes, entertainments, crop growing and collections at foundation stone laying and dedication ceremonies. (c) Transfers of funds from sporting clubs and other organisations which have ceased to exist. (d) Donations by local organisations and auxiliaries such as Uniting Church Fellowship Groups, Men's Societies, Sunday Schools, Mission Groups towards local expenditure.
+Under no circumstances should financial assistance by a local organization and/or auriliary take the form of direct payments of organisation and/or auxiliary take the form of direct payments of expenditure which are the accepted responsibility of the congregation because this would distort the costs disclosed.
 If you are using computer software and where regular fundraising events are held you might like to create a separate account to record each major event.
-Accounts could be created in the same range as 5 4-1250 this account (e.g. 1176, 1177 etc.) Uniting Church Appeals/Projects Include results of special efforts and donations received for appeals, projects and activities run solely by the Uniting Church.
-This includes: Lenten Offering Uniting/Share Appeal Uniting Vic/Tas Appeals (e.g. Lentara, UnitingCare Tasmania, Kalkee) Frontier Services Uniting World (including Lent event) Local Mission and Welfare Activities Moneys raised for Uniting Church Appeals/Projects or other fundraising by local organisations and auxiliaries should be remitted via the congregation treasurer and not directly to the Uniting Church Body or organisation.
+Accounts could be created in the same range as this account (e.g. 1176, 1177 etc.) 5 4-1250 Uniting Church Appeals/Projects Include results of special efforts and donations received for appeals, projects and activities run solely by the Uniting Church.
+This includes: Lenten Offering Share Appeal Uniting Vic/Tas (e.g. Lentara, UnitingCare Gippsland, Kalkee) Frontier Services Uniting World Local Mission and Welfare Activities Moneys raised for Uniting Church Appeals/Projects or other fundraising by local organisations and auxiliaries should be remitted via the congregation treasurer and not directly to the Uniting Church Body or organisation.
 This procedure ensures that such amounts are included in the record of contributions kept by the congregation If you are using a computer accounting software additional accounts (between 4-1250 and 4-1299) could be created for each type of appeal.
 For example 4-1260 Donations UCA Share Appeal.